-Megan is currently working as an immunology Research Associate after graduating with a BSc degree in Biomedical Sciences.
+Megan (she/her) is currently working as an immunology Research Associate after graduating with a BSc degree in Biomedical Sciences.
 Originally from North Wales, Megan made the trip down south for her degree, and has since sparked a passion for public engagement.

 Megan spent time with Dr Daniel Morse as a CUROP (Cardiff University Research Opportunities Programme) funded summer student during his postdoctoral work at Cardiff University, working on mixed-microorganism biofilms, and was also heavily involved in the previous outreach group Daniel created.
 Since then, Megan was keen to continue delivering these public engagement activities, and so accepted an offer to become a core team member of Show Me The Science.
 Megan, as a fluent Welsh language speaker, is also our Head of Welsh Language too!